foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/lib/secureshield.rst

 consisting of secure containers, is in secure memory (secure rom and ram).
 In each world, containers are isolated with each other through MPU, an address alignment is also required.
-Besides secure containers, SecureShield runtime, can be viewed as a special secure container, is in secure memory with a fixed position.
+Besides secure containers, SecureShield runtime, can be regarded as a special secure container, is in secure memory with a fixed position.
 SecureShield runtime will be compiled and linked independently with the application, so it's a black box to application.